anderssv/the-example/doc/fakes.md

 These aren't always exclusive.
 I actually run most edge tests with a "full system", except for Fakes on any external dependencies (including DB).
 They run blazingly fast. :)

 The clue here is to being able to express and test all the weird combinations the system has to cater for in the domain oriented tests with fakes, and then have basic sanity checks for the "outer edges".

+Also see [TDD](tdd.md) for some relevant considerations and articles about what to test when.

 # Related reading
 - [Martin Fowler: Test Doubles](https://martinfowler.com/bliki/TestDouble.html)